FLORIDA MERMAID RUM

 2: FERMENTING

-After the cane juice is extracted, it ferments in an open stainless steel tank for 48 hours – enzymes and yeast are added.
+After the cane juice is extracted, it ferments in an open stainless steel tank for 48 hours, during which time enzymes and yeast are added.

 whiskey process - step 4 - second distillation